GaloisInc/ivorylang-org/pages/software/ivory-overview.md

 (WCET) tool as part of safety or schedulability analysis, therefore, we have ensured that it will be trivial for external tools to discover loop bounds.

-It is possible to create nonterminating programs in Ivory through two
-techniques: using the `forever` control flow primitives, which is designed for implementing programs which *should never* terminate, or by using recursion.
+It is possible to create nonterminating programs in Ivory using the `forever` control flow primitive, which is designed for implementing programs which *should never* terminate.
+It is also possible to build nonterminating programs by call recursion.
 At this time, the use of forever and recursion are allowed by the Ivory compiler, but these features may be restricted or removed in the future.

 ## An Embedded Language